realvz/Ideal_life/README.md

 **Happiness**

 - Get a pet (May not be for everyone.
-Only get a pet if you have the time to dedicate to your pet’s upbringing)
+Only get a pet if you have the time to dedicate to your pet’s upbringing).
-- Move to a friendly neighborhood
+- Move to a friendly neighborhood.
 - Love your family but don’t let anyone manipulate you into doing something against your will
 - Do not let make others make life choices for you
 - Invest in your happiness by seeking methods like mindfulness that are proven to improve mental health.
 - Don’t compare yourself with others.
 Aggressively compare yourself with yourself from the past.
+- Maintain a gratitude journal.

 **General Health**